NIRSpec BOTS Wavelength Ranges and Gaps

 A physical gap between the JWST NIRSpec detectors affects the S1600A1 slit used for BOTS observations at high resolutions.
 Wavelength coverage is also affected by subarrays.
 Wavelength ranges and gaps are given here for all grating-filter and subarray combinations.

 Table 1.
-NIRSpec BOTS wavelength coverage for each disperser-filter and subarray combination (in μm)
+NIRSpec BOTS wavelength coverage for each disperser-filter and subarray combination (in units of μm)

 |Disperser-filter||SUB2048||SUB1024A||SUB1024B||SUB512 or SUB512S|